Demos

 const myTableCollapseAll = React.useRef<(() => void) | undefined>(undefined)return (<button onClick={() => myTableCollapseAll.current?.()}>Close all rows</button><Table mode="accordion" collapseAllHandleRef={myTableCollapseAll}>{/* ... your table code */}</Table>)

-Table with navigation
+Table with keyboard navigation

 Table with sticky header